nikolmichaelidou/JAVASCRIPT-PROJECT/README.md

 - It features
   - Two links:
     - In the Homepage, there are two links, one takes the user to a history channel article about the "cheese mines", if the user wishes to learn more.
+    - In the quiz page thr user has a third link in the nav bar, a link to get to the homepage.
   ![nav-bar-img](assets/media/nav-bar.png)

 #### Quiz